 The Andros Barrier Reef, measuring 190 miles long, is the world's third-largest fringing barrier reef (the third largest living organism on the planet).
-It runs parallel to the eastern coast of Andros, drops about eight feet on the inland side and 6,000 feet into the Tongue of the Ocean.
-The variety of exotic fish species that make this place home provide a pleasurable kaleidoscope for divers and snorkelers alike.
-In the waters off the shores, you will find marlins, tarpons, sailfish, tunas, snappers, jacks, plus other game fish around the barrier reef.
-The Tongue of the Ocean is a deep ocean trench that begins about 70 feet deep and plunges to more than 6,000 feet.
+Sitting 1-1½ miles off the eastern coast, it runs parallel to the island.
+Its depth ranges from about eight feet on the inland side to 6,000 feet into the Tongue of the Ocean, a deep ocean trench that begins about 70 feet deep.
+The reef's underwater forest is home to a wide variety of exotic marine life, including over 160 species of fish and coral, which provide a pleasurable kaleidoscope for divers and snorkelers alike.
+It is said to be the only place in the world where there is more than one Nassau grouper aggregation.
+You will also find marlins, tarpons, sailfish, tunas, snappers, and jacks in the waters offshore, plus other game fish around the barrier reef.